neel-fake-org/github-workflow-playground/README.md

 # github-workflow-playground

-A platform to learn &amp; practice Github workflows and actions
+A platform to learn &amp; practice Github workflows and actions.

+This repo is for learning other things as well.